kevinbuhmann/ngx-utilities/src/lib/http-retry/README.md

 ### Request Headers

-`ngx-http-retry` will add a header named `X-Request-Attempt-Number` to each request it sends that with the number of the current attempt.
+`http-retry` will add a header named `X-Request-Attempt-Number` to each request it sends that with the number of the current attempt.
 This was added primarily for testing.
 But it's plausible that this could be useful information to track on the server in some scenarios, so this header is added in production.
 A future version may allow disabling this option if needed.